 - 1. Develop, through written, oral, and practical examinations, a scientifically based and medically safe fitness assessment and exercise prescription. - 2.
 Interpret successfully, through written, oral, and practical examinations, the results of health and fitness assessments and demonstrate proficiency in exercise and nutrition prescription for an individualized program for exercise performance and health maintenance. - 3.
 Demonstrate applied competency in electrocardiography interpretation, submaximal and maximal exercise testing, which includes gas analysis, body composition analysis techniques, risk stratification utilizing health and fitness assessments, and various other tests to determine aerobic and anaerobic capacity. - 4.
 Optimize adoption of and adherence to exercise and other healthy behaviors by applying effective behavioral strategies and motivational techniques. - 5.
-Successfully meet VSU guidelines for academic credit for participating in an internship program. - 6.
-Sit for at least one certification examination offered either by the American College of Sports Medicine (ACSM) Exercise Physiologist Certification or the National Strength and Conditioning Association (NSCA) Certified Strength and Conditioning Specialist Certification.
+Describe the principles underlying the development of hypertrophy, strength, power, speed, agility, and anaerobic capacity for athletic performance through written, oral, and practical examinations. - 6.
+Successfully meet VSU guidelines for academic credit for participating in an internship program. - 7.
+Sit for the American College of Sports Medicine (ACSM) Exercise Physiologist Certification or the National Strength and Conditioning Association (NSCA) Certified Strength and Conditioning Specialist Certification.